SwampertX/nus-scripts/codecrunch/check_java.md

 # Instructions for check\_java

+### Version 0.5 updates
+- added summary messages
+- pass the solution file as argument to facilitate <kbd>Tab</kbd> completion
+- print out the diff message directly on top of saving to a diff file

 This script is used to check answers for take-home labs by CS2040.
 This bash file supports the structure as below:

 ```